|

 the only leaf-shuttered camera ever distributed by them, had a very

-short production life (less than six months), and only about 20,000
+short production life (less than six months).
+Only about 20,000

 of them were ever made.
 But at least some were sold by Mamiya, in